 More About Dr Jim Norman, MD, FACS, FACE.

 Dr. James Norman is the most experienced parathyroid surgeon in the world and is considered the "father" of mini-parathyroid surgery.
-For over 20 years Dr Norman has limited his surgical practice to parathyroid operations -- he does not perform any other type of surgery.
+For over 21 years Dr Norman has limited his surgical practice to parathyroid operations -- he does not perform any other type of surgery.
 Dr Norman has performed over 19,000 parathyroid operations on patients ranging from 3 months old to 105 years old and operates on people over the age of 80 once or twice per day and on teenagers about every 2 weeks.
 He also averages over three operations per day on patients that have had an unsuccessful parathyroid surgery somewhere else.
 It is safe to say that there probably isn't a parathyroid problem that Dr Norman hasn't seen.
-A typical operation to look at all 4 parathyroid glands (about 98% of all people get all four glands examined so we can achieve over 99% cure) typically takes Dr Norman about 13-18 minutes (total time).
+A typical operation to look at all 4 parathyroid glands (virtually 100% of all people get all four glands examined so we can achieve over 99% cure) typically takes Dr Norman about 13-18 minutes (total time).
 Dr Norman (and everybody on his team) performs all operations via a 1 inch incision (aprox).
 Watch the video of Dr Norman performing a 4-gland parathyroid operation (you want your surgeon to look at all four parathyroid glands) where he removes two tumors during an operation that takes less than 13 minutes from cut to bandaid.

 Dr Norman has held several important academic positions, including Professor of Surgery and Professor of Internal Medicine at the University of South Florida College of Medicine.
 He also held the position of Director of Endocrine Surgery at USF and the Director of Surgical Core Laboratory for Surgical Research.
 Dr Norman left USF in 2000 to open the Norman Parathyroid Center.
 He is currently the Director of the Parathyroid Center at Tampa General Hospital.
 He is a member of more than 20 prestigious medical societies, including the American Association for Endocrine Surgeons, Fellow of the American College of Surgeons, Fellow of the American College of Endocrinology, the American Association for Clinical Endocrinology, the Endocrine Society, the Society of University Surgeons, American Association for Head and Neck Surgeons, the Society of Surgical Oncology, the American College of Surgeons, AOA medical honor society (top 10% of doctors), and many more.
 His is one of only a handful of surgeons worldwide who is also a fellow of the American College of Endocrinology (FACE).
 He was the president of his medical school class, been voted 'Faculty of the Year' and 'Teacher of the Year' several times while at the University of South Florida, and served many leadership roles within the societies he belongs.
 He has been recognized as one of America's Top Surgeons by the Consumer Research Council of America for 11 years in a row.
 He has been awarded the "Patients Choice Award" 8 consecutive years (top 3% of 720,000 American doctors) for his bedside manner and how he "treats" his patients.
 He is rated as US News and World Reports "Top Doctors" being ranked in the top 1% of all surgeons in the US for many years.
 He scored in the 99+ percentile on his surgery boards, and has served as an examiner for the American Board of Surgery.
 In October of 2011 Dr Norman was chosen by the Tampa Bay Business Journal as the most significant physician in the Tampa Bay area for 2011, having the greatest impact on patients within the Tampa Bay community.
 Dr Norman has published more than 250 medical journal articles as well as 12 books and/or book chapters.
 Most of Dr. Norman's publications revolve around his extensive work with endocrine disorders including parathyroid glands, parathyroid surgery and pancreas disorders.
 Dr Norman publishes medical journal articles on parathyroid disease on a regular basis.
 A full copy of Dr Norman's curriculum vitae (resume') is online--Click Here to view. including all of Dr Norman's credentials and a full list of publications.
 He is married to a family practice physician and has two incredible children (a daughter 21, and a son 18).